blackears/cyclopsLevelBuilder/doc/dock_material.md

 # Material Dock

+You can obtain materials for your project from [Material Maker](https://github.com/RodZill4/material-maker).
+Make sure to export to godot and import the resulting files into your project.

 The material dock provides a place to view and apply materials to your environment.

-Add materials to the material dock by clicking and dragging them from the file system dock.
+Add materials to the material dock by clicking and dragging .tres files from the file system dock.

 ![Dragging materials into Material dock](dragging_into_material_dock.gif)